Kanye West

-West's outspoken views have received significant media coverage; he has been a frequent source of controversy due to his conduct on social media and at awards shows and public settings, as well as his comments on the music and fashion industries, U.S. politics, race, and slavery.
-His Christian faith, high-profile marriage to Kim Kardashian, and mental health have also been topics of media attention.
-In 2020, West launched an unsuccessful independent presidential campaign that primarily advocated for a consistent life ethic.
-In 2022, he was widely condemned and lost many sponsors and partnershipsincluding his collaborations with Adidas, Gap, and Balenciagaafter making a series of antisemitic statements.
-In November 2022, he announced his 2024 presidential campaign, appearing publicly with Nick Fuentes, a white supremacist.
-West later publicly praised Adolf Hitler, denied the Holocaust, and identified as a Nazi.
+West's outspoken views have received significant media coverage.
+He has been a frequent source of controversy due to his conduct on social media, at award shows and in public settings, as well as his comments on the music and fashion industries, U.S. politics, race, and slavery.
+His Christian faith, high-profile marriage to Kim Kardashian, feuds with Taylor Swift and with Drake, and mental health have also been topics of media attention.
+In 2020, West ran an unsuccessful independent presidential campaign.
+Starting in 2022, West has drawn widespread condemnation—and lost sponsors and partnerships—for his antisemitic views.
+He has self-identified as a Nazi, praised Adolf Hitler, used swastika imagery, and denied the Holocaust.

 Early life

-West was born on June 8, 1977, in Atlanta, Georgia.
+Kanye Omari West was born on June 8, 1977, in Atlanta, Georgia.
 After his parents divorced when he was three years old, he moved with his mother to Chicago, Illinois.
 His father, Ray West, is a former Black Panther and was one of the first black photojournalists at The Atlanta Journal-Constitution.
 Ray later became a Christian counselor, and in 2006, opened the Good Water Store and Café in Lexington Park, Maryland, with startup capital from his son.
 West's mother, Donda C. West (née Williams), was a professor of English at Clark Atlanta University and the Chair of the English Department at Chicago State University before retiring to serve as his manager.

 West was raised in a middle-class environment, attending Polaris School for Individual Education in suburban Oak Lawn, Illinois, after living in Chicago.
 At the age of 10, West moved with his mother to Nanjing, China, where she was teaching at Nanjing University as a Fulbright Scholar.
-According to his mother, West was the only foreigner in his class, but settled in well and quickly picked up the language, although he has since forgotten most of it.
+According to his mother, West was the only foreigner in his class, but he settled in well and quickly picked up the language, although he has since forgotten most of it.
 When asked about his grades in high school, West replied, "I got A's and B's."

 West demonstrated an affinity for the arts at an early age; he began writing poetry when he was five years old.
 West started rapping in the third grade and began making musical compositions in the seventh grade, eventually selling them to other artists.
 West crossed paths with producer No I.D., who became West's friend and mentor.
 After graduating from high school, West received a scholarship to attend Chicago's American Academy of Art in 1997 and began taking painting classes.
 Shortly after, he transferred to Chicago State University to study English.
 At age 20, he dropped out to pursue his musical career.
-This greatly displeased his mother, who was also a professor at the university, athough she would later accept the decision.
+This greatly displeased his mother, who was also a professor at the university, although she would later accept the decision.